Are you a teacher looking to further your education?

-The TEACH Grant Program provides grants of up to $4,000 a year to students who are completing or plan to complete course work needed to begin a career in teaching.As a condition for receiving a TEACH Grant, you must sign a TEACH Grant Agreement to Serve in which you agree to (among other requirements) teach
+The TEACH Grant Program provides grants of up to $4,000 a year to students who are completing or plan to complete course work needed to begin a career in teaching.As a condition for receiving a TEACH Grant, you must sign a TEACH Grant Application to Serve in which you agree to (among other requirements) teach

 in a high-need field

 at an elementary school, secondary school, or educational service agency that serves students from low-income families

 for at least four complete academic years within eight years after completing (or ceasing enrollment in) the course of study for which you received the grant.

 IMPORTANT: If you do not complete your service obligation, all TEACH Grant funds you received will be converted to a Direct Unsubsidized Loan.
 You must then repay this loan to the U.S. Department of Education, with interest charged from the date the TEACH Grant was disbursed (paid to you or on your behalf).